Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 📋 Navigate by Tier

-🃏 Tier · 4 villains
+🃏 Tier · 4 Villains

 The 4 Iconic Villains

-The absolute pantheon of Batman mythology
+The absolute pantheon of Batman's mythology

 Four villains have dominated Batman's visual and narrative history since the 1940s: the Joker, the Penguin, Catwoman, and the Riddler.
 All four appeared between 1940 and 1948 and have never left the Gotham ecosystem since.
 Each embodies a specific psychological dimension of the Dark Knight: pure chaos for Joker, organized crime for Penguin, ambivalent seduction for Catwoman, narcissistic intelligence for Riddler.
-These four villains are also the ones who have had the most major film and television adaptations.
+These four villains are also the ones who have had the most major film and TV adaptations.

 The Joker